 Use normalized correlations when deciding on variable-rate fertilizer applications within fields.
 Use raw correlations when comparing overall field performance.

-No yield data available.
 Import yield maps on the Import page to see correlations.

 Scatter Plot: Nutrient vs Yield